microsoft/msgraph-edu-sample/README.md

 ```

-Now, let's take a look at how to access the chosen people in the `create-study-group-view.js` file.
+Now, let's take a look at how to access the chosen people in the `create-study-group-flyout.ts` file.

 ```
-let people = document.body
+ const peoplePicker = <MgtPeoplePicker>this.shadowRoot!.querySelector('mgt-people-picker');

-          .querySelector("create-study-group-view")
+ [...]

-          .shadowRoot.querySelector("mgt-people-picker").selectedPeople;
+ const people = peoplePicker!.selectedPeople;

 ```
 Now we can do some neat stuff with the chosen individuals.